-Table 9-2 provides a breakdown of the elevations and floodproofings for residential and nonresidential buildings by occupancy type.
+Table 9-2 provides a breakdown of the elevations and floodproofings for residential and nonresidentialbuildings by occupancy type.

 Table 9-2.
-Number of Nonstructural Measures per Occupancy Type in the Tentatively Scheduled Plan
+Number of Nonstructural Measures per O counancy Type in the Tentatively Scheduled Plan Table 3-2.
+Number of Nonstructural ivieasures per O ccupancy type in the Teritatively Scheuuleu Plan